nyson/haste-gapi/README.md

 -----
 While Haste-GAPI doesn't necessary needs it to work, I recommend you to compile your Haste-GAPI applications with the `--onexec` flag, as in `haste --onexec CoolSite.hs`.
-If you don't, you may notice a slightly slower load time on sites with lots of resources.
+If you don't, you may notice slightly longer load time on sites with lots of resources as the Google API hooks download first after the DOM is loaded.

 To load your haste-gapi, just call this function:
 ```haskell